Rust to assembly: Arrays, Tuples, Box, and Option handling

 Next, we look at the memory layout of the key data types used in the code.

-Representation of Option
+Representation of Option<Coordinate>

 The memory layout of the Option<Coordinate> type is shown below.
 Byte offset 0 is the discriminant used to distinguish between the variants Some and None.
 The Coordinate tuple is stored in the next two entries.